AhiyaSchneider/AP2_YC_AS/README.md

 type of distance - a type of distance between 2 vectors.

-user is required to enter input of a vector of numbers: after writing a number - press the space key to move on. after insserting the vector the program will run on the given file and return from the k nearest the most return type. then wait to another vector and do the same endlessly.
+user is required to enter input of a vector of numbers: after writing a number - press the space key to move on. after inserting the vector the program will run on the given file and return from the k nearest the most return type. then wait to another vector and do the same endlessly.

  for any ilegal input - the program will show you a message and finish immediately!
+ (including inaccurate representation of numbers. for example = ".3" will not be accetped! i don't know if your intention is indeed 0.3 or some other idea)

 instructions for running the program from terminal: